 The difference between the two stages of learning is, Gentiles model was developed after Fitt’s and Posner's model and considers the effects of the environment on the skill acquisition (Magill & Anderson, 2017).
 For example, Gentiles model defines the closed and open skill which requires fixation and diversification of the environment.
 A closed skill is built around an environment that isn’t changing and to achieve the goal the athlete must develop consistency of movement.
 The open skill is built around an environment that is changing and to achieve the goal the athlete must learn to adapt to the ever-changing requirements of the skill.
 Fitt’s and Posner’s model defines an evolution of skill acquisition from the cognitive stage through the associative stages to the autonomous stage.
 The cognitive stage is the mental stage where the athlete asks questions and defines the step by step process of movement.
 The associative stage or the motor stage where the athlete has learned the fundamentals of the skill and are working to refine the movement patterns.
 Finally, the autonomous stage is when the skill is performed automatically and the athlete no longer needs to be conscious of the movement.

-The motor pattern of the arm path of the high-velocity pitcher would be classified as a closed skill movement.
-A good example of an open skill movement would be the infielder fielding the ball.
+The motor pattern of the arm path of the high-velocity pitcher would be classified as a closed-skill movement.
+A good example of an open-skill movement would be the infielder fielding the ball.
 When teaching a young pitcher, the arm path of the high-velocity pitcher, all the movements that come before the arm action must be in place to create the optimal arm path.
 The landing leg and torso stability is the foundation of an optimal arm path.
-You will not be able to develop consistency and repeatability each pitch if you do not have this foundation set.
-This will hurt performance and potential the arm.
+You will not be able to develop consistency and repeatability for each pitch if you do not have this foundation set.
+This will hurt the performance and potential of the arm.

 Before I start teaching a pitcher the biomechanics of the arm path of a high-velocity pitcher I first teach them Fitt’s and Posner’s 3 stages of learning.
 I find this model most effective in giving them the best understanding of the reality that they will master the movement.
 Once they understand the steps it takes to get to the autonomous stage they usually are more prepared for all the work that is to come in the training.
 Here are some key techniques that I use to help them through each stage.